 6 PRACTICAL TIPS FOR COPING WITH LONG-TERM SINGLENESS AS A CHRISTIAN

 I know what it’s like to be long-term single.
 I’ve been single my entire life.
-I have never had a romantic relationship before, nor has any woman ever expressed any kind of attraction towards me.
+I have never had a romantic relationship before.
 This is not for lack of trying, but it’s simply the way things have turned out.
-For me then, that means that I have endured both the pain of long-term singleness and not even knowing what it’s like to feel attractive to another person.

 I don’t claim to have the answers to this problem.
 I wish I did.
 It would be great if I could give a testimony that I were single for the longest time, but that God eventually changed my situation, but I can’t.
 However, I can share with you some things I’ve learned along the way from my own experiences.
 I’ve had to think long and hard about some of these things over the years to come to make peace with certain things and trust God in whatever He’s doing.
 Hopefully that will provide you with some hope and comfort.